Heat Press 101

 Posted by Heat Transfer Warehouse on Oct 23rd 2019

 The heat press is arguably the most important piece of equipment you will invest in.
-There are a few different things that go into choosing the right heat press for your business (and budget), so let us help you out.
+There are a few different things that go into choosing the right heat press for your business (and budget), so lets take a look at some considerations!

 Size